web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 **An alternative step**, the permission-less mint workflow is available only for special purposes.
-For configuration, it is typically recommended to use the validator identity signature, as described in [bond account configuration](#bond-account-configuration).
+For configuration, it is typically recommended to use the validator identity signature, as described in [permission-ed configure workflow](#permission-ed-configure-workflow).

 The owner of the `validator identity` key has permission to configure the bond account.
 To verify the ownership of the validator identity key without requiring the CLI-generated transaction signature and sending it on-chain, one can use Bond's token minting.
 Use the command `mint-bond`: